IIT-DM/BattleofLLMs/README.md

 |...|...|

 ## ChatGPT Crawler
-This script automates the process sending a query to ChatGPT and saves the response.
-Since the release of Dec 15th version, ChatGPT has imposed hourly limit per account.
-To solve this, this script takes multiple accounts (I found the minimum to be 4), rotates and exhausts the hourly limit of each account.
-In order to register an OpenAI account, you need an email and a phone number for verification.
-Note that it has to be a real phone number.
+This script automated the process of sending a query to ChatGPT and saving the response.
+Since the release of the Dec 15th version, ChatGPT has imposed an hourly limit per account.
+To solve this, the script took multiple accounts (it was found that the minimum is 4), rotated and exhausted the hourly limit of each account.
+In order to register an OpenAI account, an email and a phone number were required for verification.
+Note that it had to be a real phone number.
 Bummer!
-I tried to register accounts with Google Voice virtual phone number, OpenAI recognized it being a virtual number and wouldn't let me register.
+We tried to register accounts with Google Voice virtual phone numbers, but OpenAI recognized them as virtual numbers and would not let me register.
 Check out installation guide [here](./chatGPT-crawler/README.md).

 ---